16 Healthiest Starbucks Foods to Order in 2025

 • Spicy Falafel Pocket

-• Everything Bagel With Avocado Spread
+• Everything Bagel with Avocado Spread

-Best Vegan Starbucks Food
+Best Vegan Starbucks Food (no animal products)

 • Rolled and Steel-Cut Oats